Cloudlynx/docs/gettingstarted.rst

 .. image:: _static/gettingstarted/fig1.png
    :alt: Log In window

+.. sidebar:: **Note:**

-**Note:** The registration process is not covered in this document.
+   The registration process is not covered in this document.
 For more information, please visit https://www.cloudlynx.ch/en/registration.

+.. sidebar:: **Note:**

-**Note:** In the case of a forgotten password, please go to the account management site https://preview.cloudlynx.ch/account.
+   In the case of a forgotten password, please go to the account management site https://preview.cloudlynx.ch/account.

 Overview of the Cloudlynx Dashboard
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^